The 52 Week Money Challenge

 You’ve already completed a gruelling 52-week money challenge, but why stop there?
 Now that you’re an accomplished saver, you can start to pursue more aggressive savings targets.

-By increasing savings amounts by a dollar a week for the second year, you can save up another $4,082.
-Alternatively, if you’re keen to seek a fresh start for year two, a 52-week treble money challenge can lead to savings of $4,134, while a 52-week quadruple money challenge creates $5,512 in savings.
+By increasing savings amounts by a pound a week for the second year, you can save up another £4,082.
+Alternatively, if you’re keen to seek a fresh start for year two, a 52-week treble money challenge can lead to savings of £4,134, while a 52-week quadruple money challenge creates £5,512 in savings.

 No spend challenge